Safe Usage of Monetary Valuation

 Exchange values differ fundamentally from welfare values, which are commonly used in environmental cost-benefit analysis and include consumer surplus.[16]
 Consumer surplus is the difference between what is paid for a good or service and what a person is willing to pay.
 The accounts record the former (exchange value), not the latter (total willingness to pay including surplus).[17]

-This distinction has profound implications for ocean accounting:
+This distinction has important implications for ocean accounting:

 Concept Exchange Values Welfare Values